-In Endrava, we’re passionate about greenhouse gas emissions.
+In Endrava, we’re passionate about greenhouse gas emissions (GHG).
 More specifically, cutting those emissions in the best way possible.
 With CaptureMap, we often get caught up in looking at sites or segments individually, but in this blog post we wanted to use the tool differently.
-Here follows an overview of emissions evolution, based on the 11 years of historic data that we have for most sites in the database.
+In this article we provide an overview of CO2 emission trends, based on the 11 years of historic data that we have for most sites in the database.
 We want to show how different segments are evolving over time.
 In that way, we can also indicate those that seem to be reducing their emissions versus those that are not.

 Leading up to COP27, we hope a few decision makers will take these insights with them into the negotiations.
 In short, we have some work left to do.

 Table of Contents